If you have rheumatoid arthritis and struggle with fatigue, you aren’t alone. It’s a common symptom of the disease.

 Fatigue is much more than just being tired.
 It makes you feel like you’re totally out of energy.
-It can be so severe you think you have the flu.
+It can be so severe that you think you have the flu.

 Fatigue can take a toll on your body, mind, and emotions.
 You may feel weary, foggy, or forgetful.
 It might be hard to enjoy get-togethers with friends or family.

 Antibodies that cause the inflammation of RA affect your central nervous system, not just your joints.
 High inflammation levels can lead to severe fatigue.

 RA also causes long-term pain.
 It can leave you feeling worn out by the end of the day.
 But when your joints hurt, it’s hard to sleep.
 RA fatigue makes it hard to feel refreshed when you wake up in the morning.

 When you have RA, fatigue, pain, and mood problems can become a vicious cycle.
 Doctors think high levels of inflammation might cause all three of these symptoms.

 How to Manage RA Fatigue

 You may need a mix of treatments, lifestyle changes, and a new attitude to keep fatigue under control.